Provost

 When large numbers of students are required to purchase the same materials, and used copies are not available, UC may be able to leverage student buying power, yielding a lower price for everyone.

-UC’s includED® model - the campus’s ‘inclusive fee’ program - saves students 40%, on average, by leveraging student buying power and streamlining the purchasing process for students.
-Students are charged a course fee for these materials.
+UC’s Inclusive Access Program - saves students up to 35% by leveraging student buying power and streamlining the purchasing process for students.
+Students are charged a course fee for these materials and have the materials available on the first day of classes.

 Price Match Guarantee